 A National Symbol

-The Costa Rica Jaguar is very well known here and is a national symbol.
-Not only is this because it is such a rare cat but because of all the conservation efforts put forth because of it.
-Because the Jaguar’s habitat spans such a large area when a Jaguar is labeled as protected it helps to protect all other animals in that zone.
+The Costa Rica Jaguar is very well known here and is considered a national symbol.
+Not only because it is such a rare cat, but also because of all the conservation efforts set up to protect this increasingly rare species.
+The Jaguar’s habitat spans over such a large area that when a Jaguar is labeled as protected, it also helps to protect all other species in that zone.

 Facts about the Jaguar

-The Costa Rica Jaguar is the largest of all wild cats here on the Rich Coast.
-They range in sizes of about 100-250 lbs and live for approximately 15 or fewer years in the wild.
-Jaguars tend to come out at night being nocturnal.
-They are a lonely creature and prefer it that way, of course until the mating season comes, then males will start the search for a mate.
+The Costa Rica Jaguar is the largest of all wild cats inhabiting the country.
+They range in sizes of about 100-250 lbs and live for approximately 15 years in the wild.
+Jaguars are diurnal, meaning they are most active during dusk and dawn.
+They are a solitary creature and prefer it that way, of course until the mating season comes and males will start the search for a mate.
 After mating, females will give birth on average 1-4 cubs.
 One of the favorite meals that Jaguars love to eat is the wild pigs or peccaries.

-Costa Rica Jaguars are hard to find and you most certainly cannot expect to see them in the wild, although you could by sheer 1 in a million chance see them.
+Costa Rica Jaguars are hard to find.
 If you do happen to spot a Jaguar you may have just realized that you actually don’t want to see one.
 Although cool, running into something that can potentially eat you is kind of scary.
 That why we offer some other Costa Rica animals for you to read about.

 Costa Rica Wildcats